-For more information for setting up SiFive development platforms, please consult the platform's User Guide and Windows Board Setup.
+For setting up SiFive development platforms, please consult the platform's User Guide and Windows Board Setup.

 MacOS Installation

 It is important that you choose an installation path that does not contain spaces.
 Freedom Studio will check the installation path when started and will warn you if it detects a path that contains any space characters.